Getting active after the birth

 If you’ve had a more complicated pregnancy or birth, such as a cesarean section, tear, or assisted delivery, you can start walking and doing pelvic floor and tummy muscle exercises when you feel ready.

-If you’re not sure, ask your midwife, health visitor, obstetric physiotherapist, or doctor for advice about getting active again.
-Your 6 or 8-week check is a good time to do this.
+If you’re unsure, ask your midwife, health visitor, obstetric physiotherapist, or doctor for advice about getting active again.
+Your 6- or 8-week check-up is a good time to discuss this.

 If you’re breastfeeding